How Long Does Eviction Take in the UK? Complete Timeline

 - Get the notice right first time: Invalid notices waste months

-- Use the correct form: Form 6A for Section 21
+- Use the correct form: Form 3A for current England eviction rules notices

 - Keep perfect records: Deposit protection, gas certificates, etc.